 Board of Directors – appointment of initial chairman and initial other non-executive directors

-The Board of Governors shall appoint the chairman of the applicant NHS Trust as the initial chairman of the trust, if he wishes to be appointed.
+The Council of Governors shall appoint the chairman of the applicant NHS Trust as the initial chairman of the trust, if he wishes to be appointed.

-The power of the Board of Governors to appoint the other non-executive directors of the trust is to be exercised, so far as possible, by appointing as the initial non-executive directors of the trust any of the non-executive directors of the applicant NHS Trust (other than the Chairman) who wish to be appointed.
+The power of the Council of Governors to appoint the other non-executive directors of the trust is to be exercised, so far as possible, by appointing as the initial non-executive directors of the trust any of the non-executive directors of the applicant NHS Trust (other than the Chairman) who wish to be appointed.

-The criteria for qualification for appointment as a non-executive director set out in paragraph 21 above (other than disqualification by virtue of paragraph 27 below) do not apply to the appointment of the initial chairman and the initial other non-executive directors in accordance with the procedures set out in this paragraph.
+The criteria for qualification for appointment as a non-executive director set out in paragraph 27 above (other than disqualification by virtue of paragraph 33 below) do not apply to the appointment of the initial chairman and the initial other non-executive directors in accordance with the procedures set out in this paragraph.